Home Browse Listings Markets Agents Guides How to Buy

-The Porto Alegre brief
+The Porto Alegre market, in depth

 Porto Alegre feels more European than Brazilian — Italian and German immigration shaped it.
 The 2024 floods reset prices in some districts; smart buyers used the moment to enter Moinhos de Vento at a discount that's already closed.
 Reliable, not exciting.